pjuu/droidotter/README.md

 A small Android WebView application for [Pjuu](https://github.com/pjuu/pjuu).

-This is an open source project released under the GNU AGPLv3 license.
-See LICENSE for more details or visit the official GNU page at http://www.gnu.org/licenses/agpl-3.0.html.
+This is an open source project released under the MIT license.
+See LICENSE for more details or visit http://opensource.org/licenses/MIT.

 ### About